Policies & Procedures

 Acceptance of Credit From Other Collegiate Institutions

 Credit may be accepted from another accredited university or college.
 Accepted credit will be based on evaluation of the primary transcript of record of each institution attended.
 Duplicate credit will be counted in the GPA but excluded from hours earned.
-A student who has passed a course at UIUC may not be given credit for the same course taken elsewhere.
+A student who has passed a course at University of Illinois Urbana-Champaign may not be given credit for the same course taken elsewhere.

 Transfer students must meet the academic residency requirements that apply to all students for a degree from the university.
 In all cases, the precise amount of transfer credit that can be applied toward a particular degree will be determined by the university academic community and department concerned.
 Applicants might be asked to submit course descriptions or syllabi.